Frans-Willem/CsrSpiDrivers/README.md

   figure out the cause.
 Anyway, restarting operation helps.
 * BC5 and CSR8 chips stop responding over SPI after some time, the chip requires a reset to resurrect.
-* Driver for API 1.4 does not support more than one FTDI device connected to the computer at the same time.
-This is due to a limited stream API implementation.
+* Current implementation of 1.4 API is based on a wild guess and is just a wrapper around 1.3 functions.
+It doesn't support multiple programmers connected at the same time and may contain other bugs.

 ## Thanks